-In this section, we discuss how the concept of HRISs, based on the implementation guidelines detailed in Section~\ref{sec:Hybrid}, can be exploited to facilitate wireless communications.
-We first describe the envisioned HRIS-empowered wireless communication system.
-Next, we present a simple model that encapsulates the simultaneous tunable reflection and sensing operations of HRISs.
+In this section, we discuss how the concept of HRISs, via the aforedescribed implementation guidelines, can be exploited to facilitate wireless operations.
+We first describe the envisioned HRIS-empowered wireless communications paradigm, and then, present a simple model encapsulating the simultaneous tunable reflection and sensing operations of HRISs.
 Finally, some numerical results corroborating their potential for AoA recovery and full channel estimation are presented.